Yellowen/Owrang/docs/user/stock/docs.user.stock.accounting_for_stock.md

 ### **Auto / Perpetual Inventory**

 In this process, for each stock transactions, the system posts relevant accounting entries to sync stock balance and accounting balance.
-This is the default setting in ERPNext for new accounts.
+This is the default setting in Owrang for new accounts.

 When you buy and receive items, those items are booked as the company’s assets (stock-in-hand / fixed-assets).
 When you sell and deliver those items, an expense (cost-of-goods-sold) equal to the buying cost of the items is booked.
 General Ledger entries are made after every stock transaction.
 As a result, the value as per Stock Ledger always remains same with the relevant account balance.
 This improves accuracy of Balance Sheet and Profit and Loss statement.